git/git.github.io/rev_news/drafts/edition-37.md

 prior rebase command whatever it is.

-Jacob Keller, alias Jake, chimed in to support Peff's suggestion and Hilco's wish of "a --rewind that simply tracks the point of each history and can reset back to each".
+Jacob Keller, alias Jake, chimed in to support Peff's suggestion and Hilco's wish of "a \-\-rewind that simply tracks the point of each history and can reset back to each".

 <!--- ## Developer Spotlight: -->